jrobind/thefrontendcoach.com/src/posts/how-to-read-code.md

 git clone https://github.com/github/details-dialog-element.git
 ```

-Or you can set up an empty project directory and include the project source code yourself.
+Or you can set up a new project and include the project source code yourself.
 By following the README instructions we can install the library using NPM and include it in a HTML file using a script tag.
 If you copy over the example markup, your HTML file should look something like this:

 ```html
 <!DOCTYPE html>